Lundy's Restaurant: 1930s to 1960s

-Closure
+Decline and first closure

-By the 1970s Lundy's was facing numerous problems, including two armed robberies in 1972 and 1974, a temporary closure following an unfavorable health-inspection report in 1973, and the murder of one of the Lundy siblings in 1975.
-Irving Lundy died in September 1977, and a fire destroyed Lundy's that same November.
+By the 1970s, Lundy's was facing numerous problems, including two armed robberies in 1972 and November 1974; after a third attempted robbery in December 1974, one of the restaurant's managers got into a shoot-out with policemen after assuming that they were robbers.
+The restaurant was temporarily closed following an unfavorable health-inspection report in 1973, and it suffered after two of the Lundy siblings were murdered in 1975.
+In the years before Irving Lundy's death in September 1977, he had become increasingly reclusive, refusing even to talk to the police about the killings of his siblings.
+A fire damaged Lundy's that same November.

 After Irving Lundy's death, his $25 million estate was distributed among a niece and three nephews.
 Under subsequent management, Lundy's Restaurant started to lose money, making it financially unsustainable.
 Changes were also occurring in the surrounding community; while Sheepshead Bay did not undergo the white flight and high crime that afflicted other New York City neighborhoods, the waterfront economy was dependent on the success of Lundy's.
+The last surviving Lundy siblings were unable to resolve their disputes, and officials discovered in 1979 that numerous people, including Irving Lundy's longtime chauffeur, had embezzled $11 million from the restaurant.
+Lundy's closed in October 1979, with a sign stating that Lundy's was "Closed for Renovations".